 - We are notified at least 24 hours before your journey; details of the size, make and model of the mobility scooter so we can check with the manufacturer and ensure it is suitable for carriage on the coach; we will advise suitability of your mobility scooter for carriage on our coaches; the mobility scooter must break down into separate parts each weighing no more than 20kg.

 - Due to the different duties we ask our drivers to carry out, we ask that you are accompanied at the point of departure and arrival by a companion who is able to dismantle and reassemble the scooter for carriage in the coach luggage hold.

 - Mobility scooters must be operated by dry cell or gel-type batteries only.

 All new station facilities are specified to be accessible and we are continually investing in improving access to our existing facilities.

-Dundalk, Drogheda, Killarney, Waterford, Athlone, Sligo, Cavan, Monaghan, Ballina, Letterkenny, Parnell Place Cork, Ennis, Tralee and Busáras bus stations are fully accessible.
+Dundalk, Drogheda, Killarney, Waterford, Athlone, Sligo, Cavan, Monaghan, Ballina, Letterkenny, Parnell Place Cork, Ennis, Tralee and Busáras bus station in Dublin are all fully accessible.
 These bus stations also have accessible toilets available together with Rosslare Harbour, Limerick, Kilkenny and Galway.

 Alternatively you can email Bus Éireann